Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Overview

 Restrictions and security

 M2H doesn't restrict HTML code inside the Markdown texts.
 Particularly, these texts may contain JavaScript that will be translated unchanged into the generated HTML page.
-This must not be a problem for personal use but may be a security issue when converting and publishing source texts from untrusted third-parties.
+This must not be a problem for personal use but may be a security issue when converting and publishing source texts from untrusted third parties.
 Click the image below to see how it may look like.

 Tip

-In case of worry, first have a look at the source text by clicking at the "Source text" link ("</>") at the page top.
-Also you can view the HTML text (Ctrl+U in most browsers).
+If you're concerned, first have a look at the source text by clicking the "Source text" link ("</>") at the page top.
+Also, you can view the HTML text (Ctrl+U in most browsers).

 History